mdejesus23/melnerdz-website/src/data/blogs/2025/12/javascript-recursion/index.md

 - Every recursive function needs a **base case** (when to stop) and a **recursive case** (when to continue)
 - The recursive case must move toward the base case (usually by subtracting)
 - Think of recursion as solving a big problem by solving smaller versions of the same problem

-### FAQ

-**Q: Why use recursion when loops exist?**
-A: Some problems are naturally recursive (like navigating folders or tree structures).
-The code becomes simpler and easier to understand.
-But for simple counting, loops are usually better.

-**Q: What is "stack overflow"?**
-A: Each recursive call uses memory.
-Too many calls uses too much memory and crashes.
-JavaScript typically allows around 10,000-20,000 recursive calls.

-**Q: How do I know what the base case should be?**
-A: Ask yourself: "What's the simplest version of this problem that I can answer immediately?"
-For countdown, it's when n reaches 0 or less.

 Further reading: [MDN - Recursion](https://developer.mozilla.org/en-US/docs/Glossary/Recursion)